 - Source all claims and presented information that is not your own, especially medical claims

-- Your articles / blog posts should have an author who wrote each post, with a link to see an expanded bio about why that person is qualified to be speaking on the subject.
+- Your articles / blog posts should have an author who wrote each post, with a link to see an expanded bio about why that person is qualified to be speaking on the subject, including any relevant experience.

 - Your articles / blog posts should all be dated.
 If you update a post, an updated date should be applied.

-- You should have an about us page without stock imagery that illustrates your story and how the business came to be.
+- You should have an about us page without stock imagery that demonstrates experience, illustrates your story and tells how the business came to be.

 - You should have clear contact information including e-mail address, phone number and physical address if you have one.